Vulcan Configurations: How to Choose the Right Crown Height

 January 29, 2018

 One of the most important considerations when choosing the right core bit is the height of the crown, especially if you plan to be doing deep hole drilling.
 For example, the Vulcan is a configuration option that allows you to extend your core bit life.
-It refers to the height of the crown and has been available in 16 or 26 mm.
+It refers to the height of the crown and has been available in 16 mm, 20 mm or 26 mm.

 Diamond Tools Fordia 2018 Choosing Equipment